top of page

 Pediatric dental team performing a careful dental procedure on a child, focusing on cavity prevention and comfortable dental care

-Regular dental visits provide more than just clean teeth.
+Routine dental visits offer more than just clean teeth.

-Children who maintain regular dental visits are more likely to continue good oral health practices into adulthood.
+Children who maintain regular dental visits are more likely to carry these habits into adulthood.

 FAQs About Kids’ Dental Checkups

-Most children should visit the dentist every six months for routine checkups and cleanings.
+Children should visit the dentist every six months for routine checkups and cleanings to maintain strong dental health.

-Experts recommend a child’s first dental visit by age one or when their first tooth appears.
+Children should have their first dental visit by age one or within six months after their first tooth appears.

 Schedule Your Child’s Dental Checkup Today

-Regular dental checkups are one of the easiest ways to protect your child’s smile and overall health.
+Regular dental checkups are one of the simplest ways to protect your child’s smile and overall health.

-At Sola Kids Dental, our team provides gentle, compassionate dental care for children, teens, and families throughout South Los Angeles.
+At Sola Kids Dental, we provide gentle, high-quality care for children, teens, and families throughout Los Angeles.

 Comments